 - they’re also great at retaining moisture so your loaf will come out light and fluffy instead of dry and dense like when you bake it in an oven or stovetop pan

-- you’ll also have less risk of burning your crust as you might if you baked the loaf in the oven on a sheet pan
+- you’ll also have less risk of burning your crust than you might if you baked the loaf in the oven on a sheet pan

 Check out this article about baking bread in a Dutch oven including easy tips for success every time.